patrickcarmody/Presto/README.md

 ## User Feedback

-The following forms are available for user feedback:
+As this application was created primarily for research purposes, the following feedback forms have been made available:

 [Bug Report Form](http://example.com/ "Title")